RPG Maker: RPG Maker XP

+The Pokémon Essentials pack, one of the main methods of making Pokémon fan games, was exclusive to RPG Maker XP and never ported to any later engine, causing XP to be widely used for such games more than a decade later, such as in making Pokémon Uranium.
+It was taken down in 2018 due to a cease and desist order by Nintendo, though it continues to circulate on the internet.

-RPG Maker VX
+RPG Maker VX and VX Ace

-RPG Maker VX, also referred to as RMVX, its Japanese release date was Dec.
-27 2007, and official release date in America was February 29, 2008.
-In this new maker, the interface is more user-friendly, allowing new users to create games with ease.
-The framerate was increased to 60 frames per second, providing much smoother animation in comparison to RMXP's often-choppy 40fps.
-The programming language Ruby is still implemented, and the game's default programming has been overhauled to allow more freedom to those scripting in new features.
-New editor and a new RTP are included, this time in a much simpler "blocky" style.
-The default battle system is comparable to that of the Dragon Quest series or its predecessor RM2k, with a frontal view of the battlefield and detailed text descriptions of each action taken.
-One notable disadvantage from the previous version, however, is the lack of support for multiple tilesets when mapping, leaving the player with only a finite number of unique tiles with which to depict all the game's environments.
-Multiple player-made workarounds exist, but this remains a sore point among many RMVX users.
+RPG Maker VX was released in Japan on December 27, 2007, and in the West on February 29, 2008.
+The frame rate was increased to 60 frames per second, providing smoother animation.
+The engine still used RGSS, but the game's default programming was overhauled to allow more freedom for scripting in new features.
+A new editor and RTP were included, this time in a much simpler "blocky" style.
+The default battle system is comparable to that of the Dragon Quest series or its predecessor RM2k, with a head-on view of the battlefield and detailed text descriptions of each action taken.

-RPG Maker VX Ace
+The lack of support for multiple tilesets when mapping, however, represented a notable downgrade from the engine's predecessor, leaving the player with only a finite number of unique tiles with which to depict all the game's environments.
+Multiple player-made workarounds were created.

-RPG Maker VX Ace, also known as VXAce or simply "Ace", was released by Enterbrain in Japan on December 15, 2011.
-It was released in the United States on March 15, 2012 as a digital download.
-It was later made available through Steam, and is also now available as a physical CD.
-RPG Maker VX Ace is essentially an overhauled version of RPG Maker VX, and removes the issue with multiple tilesets.
+RPG Maker VX Ace was released in Japan on December 15, 2011, and the West on March 15, 2012.
+It was later made available through Steam, and is also available physically.
+VX Ace, an upgraded version of VX, addressed the tileset issue.
 Battle backgrounds were re-introduced, and are separated into top and bottom halves.
-Spells, skills, and items can all now have their own damage and recovery formulas, although a quick calculation method reminiscent of the older RPG Makers is available.
+Spells, skills, and items can all now have their own damage and recovery formulas, although a quick calculation method reminiscent of the older RPG Maker versions is available.
 The VX RTP was redesigned for VX Ace, and a new soundtrack featuring higher quality techno-pop tracks was included.
 With VX Ace came a large quantity of DLC Resource Packages offered by Enterbrain, also available through Steam.